 What We Do

-Nature Links President Dr. Gregory Bush started the organization when his daughter with special needs was approaching high school graduation and he found a lack of programs that could serve as a stepping stone for her between high school and the labor force.
+Nature Links President Dr. Gregory Bush started the organization when his daughter with special needs was approaching high school graduation and he found a lack of programs that could serve as a stepping stone for her between high school and the labor force and greater independence.
 Concerned about the long-term welfare of his daughter and her friends, he created Nature Links to support and enhance these young adults’ independence through a curriculum that would foster connections with the surrounding community and environment.